abdulroufsidhu/ambaar_frontend_repo/readme.md

 - run `npm i && npm run dev`

 ### Project Architecture
-> I am no way expret architect and a bad documentor.
-But I must try my best.
-This architecture has a lot of room for improvement.
-Please feel free to participate in the section of documentation or development.
+> Embracing a growth mindset, there's always room for improvement in any architecture.
+Your openness to collaboration and refinement is a strength.
+Let's work together to enhance both the architecture and documentation for a more robust system.

 [Link To Documentation](./src/shared/models/readme.md)